uclaacm/hack-curriculum/stackschool/2-databases/README.md

 ![CreateDatabase](../textbook/src/img/create-database.png "Create a database")

 2. You have made a "cluster."
 3. Click "Browse Collections", you can view all your data here.
+You shouldn't have any yet.
-4. Go back, click connect -> "Connect your application"
+4. Go back, click "Connect your application"

 ![ConnectApplication](../textbook/src/img/connect-application.png "Connect application")